vectordotdev/vector/rfcs/2022-10-12-14742-flexible-metric-tags.md

 ## Pain

-When ingesting data from a Datadog agent, the metric tags provided by that source may contain data that Vector's data model cannot represent.
+When ingesting data from certain metric sources, the tags provided by that source may contain data that Vector's data model cannot currently represent.
 This is causing problems for prospective users that want to add Vector to their observability pipelines but cannot do so because it would cause data loss.
+Those sources include:

+* `datadog_agent` natively stores tags as bare strings, with optional values separated from the name by a colon.
+* The Prometheus text encoding used by the `prometheus_scrape` source and `prometheus_exporter` sink can support both repeated tag names and bare tags (without a value).
+* The Prometheus `remote_write` encoding similarly supports repeated tag names.
+* OpenTelemetry attributes support keys having arrays of values, which corresponds to repeated tags.

 ## Proposal